 If you need a quick, 15-minute spin-up in order to function, a backup solution isn’t going to work.
 You need a disaster recovery (DR) solution, which allows you to quickly be operational while you restore data to production.

 3. Slow backups cost big money.
 The IDC survey says the average cost of downtime per hour across all industries is $250,000 per hour.
 A collective 8 hours of downtime per year would cost an organization $2,000,000 per year.
 What about small businesses?
-FEMA reports that 40% of small businesses never reopen after a major business disruption, and of those that do, 25% fail within one year.
+The Federal Emergency Management Agency (FEMA) reports that 40% of small businesses never reopen after a major business disruption, and of those that do, 25% fail within one year.
 Would you bet your entire business on daily backup snapshots?

-The bottom line: If you can reduce your downtime to minutes instead of hours, the cost is also significantly reduced.
+The bottom line: If you can reduce your outage's downtime to minutes instead of hours or days, the cost is also significantly reduced.
 Backups solutions take hours, sometimes days to restore data after a disruption.
-But a disaster recover solution can spin up a downed workload in minutes, significantly reducing the cost of an outage.
+But a disaster recovery solution can spin up a downed workload in minutes, significantly reducing the cost of an outage.

 FREE RESOURCE